5minute read•Graham Lumley• Last update September 2024

 12. Geopolitical tensions

-It’s possible that the ideal location for a new hydroelectric plant could span international borders.
+It’s possible that the ideal location for a new hydroelectric plant could span international borders, and within the US, between states.
 When this occurs, construction and management can become very complicated.
-There may be conflict over water rights and access or over the energy produced by the dam.
+There may be conflict over water rights and access or the energy produced by the dam.

 13. Buildup of sediment and silt

-Over long periods of time, reservoirs behind dams can accumulate sediment.
+Over long periods, reservoirs behind dams can accumulate sediment.
 This may reduce their storage capacity and limit a plant’s efficiency.
 Sedimentation also impacts downstream ecosystems by altering the transportation of nutrients and minerals that are now blocked by the dam.

 Graham Lumley, Digital Marketing Manager at BKV Energy, leads digital and traditional marketing strategies, focusing on educating Texans about the state's deregulated energy market.
 With over 8 years of marketing experience, he creates content to help consumers understand and save on their energy bills, bringing a fresh and dynamic approach to the industry.